contents

 These protein and carbs magnets make good food choices (proteins and carbs) clear and easy.

-Eating two wheat products at every meal over time will guarantee some sort of complications eventually.
-It mean for right now having gas, bloating, constipation, diarrhea, stomach cramps, poor digestion or hyperactivity.
-I know of mountain sports monster jocks who say simple carbs slow them down, not the energy source they need.
+I know mountain sports monster jocks who say simple carbs slow them down, not the sustained energy source they need.

 You may say that you’re used to it, doing just fine.
-However it is costing you a lot in subtle ways, maybe some not so subtle: health, downtime, discomfort, frequent colds, and
+However it is costing you a lot in subtle ways, maybe some not so subtle: health, downtime, discomfort, frequent colds, and cold hard cash spent on pain killers, antacids, laxatives, and aspirin to fix what bad carbs cause.
+And that's just for starters.

 Get tough.
 Grab a carrot!
 Think.
 Eye on the prize.
 Summer’s coming!
 Swim trunks!

-THE BAD GUYS: SIMPLE CARBS
+BAD CARBOHYDRATES: SIMPLE CARBS

 The culprits include milled yeasted bread, chips, cookies, fries, ice cream, potatos or corn at every meal and in between, white foods that are PROCESSED, that don't grow from the ground.